Planning for Action

 - Is the action informed by relevant facts and real life stories?

-- Did it explore an issue that was locally and globally connected?Is the action addressing a justice centred issue? (addresses power imbalance/unfairness)Is it designed to achieve real change?
+- Did it explore an issue that was locally and globally connected?Is the action addressing a justice centred issue?
+Does the issue address a power imbalance or unfairness to people?Is it designed to achieve real change?

 Use the WWGS Meaningful Action Planning Template in your classroom to help you plan out what you are going to do.